Causal Collaborative Filtering: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we proposed a Causal Collaborative Filtering (CCF) framework for personalized recommendation.
-We first show the $P(y|u,do(v))$ formulation of CCF and further show that many traditional collaborative filtering algorithms are actually special cases of CCF under simplified causal graphs.
-We then provided a conditional intervention approach to estimating $P(y|u,do(v))$ based on observational data, and further proposed a counterfactual constrained learning framework to make counterfactual reasoning possible under a standard machine learning pipeline.
-Experimental results on both split and randomized trail datasets show that CCF can improve the performance of the matching-, sequential- and reasoning-based recommendation models in most cases and by large margins.
+In this paper, we proposed a causal framework (CCF) for mitigating Simpson's Paradox in recommendation.
+We provided a conditional intervention approach to estimating the $P(y|u,do(v))$ and proposed a flexible counterfactual constrained learning framework which is applicable to many recommendation models.
+Experiments show that CCF helps to mitigate Simpson's paradox and improve the performance of the matching-, sequential- and reasoning-based models.
+The CCF framework is flexible and can be extended in various dimensions in the future, such as extending the causal graph to more complicated graphs for more complex recommendation scenarios.
+We will explore these possibilities in the future.

-The CCF framework is a very flexible framework and it can be extended in various dimensions.
-First, we can further extend the causal graph in Figure \ref{fig:causal_graph}(d) into more complicated causal graphs, so that we can estimate $P(y|u,do(v))$ for more complex recommendation scenarios.
-Second, our proposed conditional intervention and counterfactual learning approach may also be applied to other intelligent tasks such as vision and language learning.
-Third, except for the conditional intervention and counterfactual learning approach, there may exist other approaches to estimating $P(y|u,do(v))$ based on observational data, which we will explore in the future.
-Finally, we only used the user interaction information in this work, while in the future, we can consider the rich multimodal information in recommender systems for causal modeling, such as the user reviews, images and item descriptions, and this may also help us to design explainable recommendation models based on causal learning.